theforeman/theforeman.org/_posts/2018-08-09-deploying-esxi-through-foreman.md

   Now that the templates are created, we need to set those as default.
   * Navigate to https://{foreman-url}/operatingsystems and click on the newly created ESXi OS **"ESXi 6.7 Build 8169922"**
   * Open the "Templates" tab
-  * Select the newly created provisioning templates from the drop down boxes and press Submit.
+  * Select the newly created provisioning templates from the drop down boxes and click Submit.
     <p float='left' align='left'>
       <img src="/static/images/blog_images/2018-08-16-deploying-esxi-through-foreman/os_default_templates.png" width="400" />
     </p>